devanshvashisht/pratilipi/README.md

-# pratipili
+# pratilipi
-Assessment of Pratipili
+Assessment of Pratilipi